 - Unilever plc (NYSE: UL)

 International investors seeking exposure to the United Kingdom have other options, too.
-Aside from the FTSE Group's indices, there are several other ETFs that offer broad exposure to the region.
-The indices behind these ETFs include MSCI, BLDRS, STOXX and HOLDRS among others and each offers a unique take on portfolio allocation.
+Aside from FTSE Russell's indexes, several other ETFs offer broad exposure to the region.
+The indexes behind these ETFs include MSCI, STOXX, and HOLDRS, among others, and each offers a unique take on portfolio allocation.

 - MSCI United Kingdom Index Fund (NYSE: EWU)

 - STOXX European Select Dividend Index Fund (NYSE: FDD)